 • Error: The task is in error state when the task encounters an error and cannot process the media data or metadata.
 Upon handling the error (as represented using the onErrorHandling() event), the task moves back to Idle state.
 Alternatively, while in Error state, and the task is reset (as represented using onReset() event), the task moves to Instantiated state.
 Finally, in Error state, if the task is terminated, the task moves to Destroy state.

 • Destroy: The task is in destroy state when the task is terminated by the workflow manager.
 The task will need to be instantiated for it to be used again.

-Workflow Graph

-When the workflow manager receives a workflow description document from the NBMP source, it performs selection of media processing tasks to be inserted into the workflow as described in section 6.1.2.
-Once the list of tasks that need to be included in the workflow is compiled, the workflow manager shall then connect those tasks to prepare the required workflow.

-The workflow setup by the workflow manager can be represented using a DAG as shown in Figure 5.
-Each node of the DAG represents a processing task in the workflow.
-The links connecting one node to the other node in the graph represents the transfer of output of the former as input to the later.
-The details for input and output ports for a task is provided in General descriptor of task in section 6.3.
-The input to the first node in the DAG represents the input to the first task in the workflow.
-Similarly, the output of the last node in the DAG represents the output of final task in the workflow which will then be sent to the media sink.
-At different stages of the workflow, the workflow manager can setup sequential and parallel tasks as shown using sequential and parallel connections between nodes of the DAG shown above.